dgnerlab/unbreakable-user-permalink/README.md

 <br />

 # 📖 Learn more
 For logged in users, preloading is almost impossible because cached pages are difficult to preserve.
-However, with two additional addons provided by WP Rocket, it is possible to preload the logged-in user's Cache.
+However, with two additional addons provided by WP Rocket, it is possible to preload the logged in user's Cache.

 > Caution!
 It is only recommended for professionals who can directly verify and test the generated page Cache file.